 When it comes to detecting emotional abuse, it is not always as blatant or obvious as physical or sexual abuse, and there are no major signs other than significant behavioral changes.
 Emotional abuse can be gradual and subtle—slowly breaking down the self-esteem and self-worth of the child.

 Many children do not report emotional abuse because of fear of what may happen, or because they do not realize it is abuse and not normal behavior.
 Most forms of emotional abuse are rooted in power and control.
-The perpetrator uses manipulation to control the child with words and actions (or lack thereof); carefully directed to elicit emotional damage and distress.
+The perpetrator uses manipulation to control the child with words and actions (or lack thereof), carefully directed to elicit emotional damage and distress.

 Emotional abuse could be a child who’s exposed to domestic violence or a caregiver constantly yelling and making threats.
 A guardian with substance abuse issues may get angry and verbally lash out, or a coach could berate a child for missing a shot.
 It could also be a parent who places unrealistic expectations on their child or applies harsh punishments disproportionate to the crime.
 It could even be leaning on a child for emotional support or asking them to lie in court.

 Some signs and examples of emotional abuse include:

 - Intent to deliberately scare, humiliate, isolate, or ignore a child